Create sites

 For any of the buffer options, you can check the Use bands check box.
 Bands create concentric areas that do not overlap.
 For example, checking Use bands and specifying values of 5, 10, and 15 miles results in bands that are 0-5, 5-10, and 10-15 miles from the point location.

-• From the drop-down menu, choose a driving mode: Driving time, Rural driving time, or Trucking time.
+• From the drop-down menu, choose a driving mode: driving time, rural driving time, or trucking time.

-• Check the Use traffic check box.
-Choose Live traffic to calculate time based on the current traffic conditions.
+• Choose Live traffic to calculate time based on the current traffic conditions.
 Use the slider to factor live traffic conditions up to 12 hours from the current time.
 Live traffic is not available for all countries.

-Choose Traffic based on typical conditions for to set a day of the week and time of day on which to base traffic calculations.
+• Choose Traffic based on typical conditions for to set a day of the week and time of day on which to base traffic calculations.
 You can set times for typical conditions by 15-minute intervals for the entire day and night.

-6. Click Apply.
+5. Click Apply.

 The site is created and displayed on the map with the specified buffers.
 The site is saved in the project pane under Point locations (sites) under My point locations or in the target layer you specified.